Pound falls, Asian shares higher as investors watch UK vote

-TOKYO (AP) — The pound slumped in Asian trading Friday on early signs that Britain’s ruling Conservatives would have a weaker than expected showing in the country’s election, but regional stock markets were mostly higher as investors shrugged off uncertainties.
+TOKYO (AP) — The pound slumped in Friday’s trading as soon as signs emerged that Britain’s ruling Conservatives will have a weaker-than-expected showing in the country’s election.
+Global stock markets were mostly higher as investors shrugged off uncertainties.

 THE QUOTE: “The possibility of a reduced Conservative majority or even a minority government is unlikely to have a significant impact on broader global markets,” says Ric Spooner, chief market analyst at CMC Markets.
 “At this stage it is unclear what, if any, impact this will have on Brexit negotiations.”